-For more than 100 years, people have been pulling apart Oreos to lick off the cream inside.
-Have you ever pried off one wafer so perfectly that all the cream sticks to the other wafer?
-Well, scientists at Princeton University figured out how to do it perfectly every time.
-Turns out that the Oreo-making machine squirts warm cream filling onto the bottom cookie.
+Have you ever popped open an Oreo cookie perfectly so all the cream sticks to one wafer?
+Well, scientists at both Princeton University and MIT figured out how that happens.
+The Oreo-making machine squirts warm cream filling onto the bottom cookie.
 That filling oozes into the cracks, making it stick well.
-The machine drops the second wafer on top after the cream has cooled, so that wafer isn’t glued on as well.
+The machine drops the second wafer on after the filling has cooled, so that wafer isn’t glued on as well.
 The machine stacks all the Oreos facing the same way, so once you figure out the first cookie, you can pick the right wafer to twist every time!

 Wee ones: What shape is the cookie part of an Oreo?